 Leave the pork to dry overnight in the fridge; do not cover as you want it to dry.

-Heat a barbeque or griddle and slice the pork into thin slices.
+Heat a barbecue or griddle and slice the pork into thin slices.
 Place the pork slices onto the hot griddle or barbeque and brush with the marinade.
 Cook each side for a few minutes, or until cooked through and the skin is crisp.